cloudposse/terraform-aws-components/modules/aurora-postgres/README.md

 ### Finding Aurora Engine Version

 Use the following to query the AWS API by `engine-mode`.
-Both provisioned and Serverless v2 use the `privisoned` engine mode, whereas only Serverless v1 uses the `serverless` engine mode.
+Both provisioned and Serverless v2 use the `provisioned` engine mode, whereas only Serverless v1 uses the `serverless` engine mode.

 ```bash